 Barbara Koltuv, The Book of Lilith

-Further reflections on things Liminal - I felt like re-printing a 2001 interview with visionary artist and song writer David J., who is also a mystic and scholar of the Kabballah.
+Further reflections on things Liminal - I felt like re-printing a 2001 interview with visionary artist and song writer David Jeffers of San Francisco, who is also a mystic and scholar of the Kabballah.
 David lives in the Bay Area, but I'm not going to provide a link, as he requests anonymity because of the personal nature of our conversation.

 Lilith, according to some Biblical stories, was created with Adam from the original primordial red clay.
 Because she would not submit to his authority Lilith was banished from Eden, and fled into the wilderness, becoming a fearsome demon, and partnering with Sammael, a fallen angel.
 Then God created a second woman, Eve, to be Adam’s companion (in some versions, from a spare rib).
 All was well until Eve was seduced by a mysterious serpent (often portrayed as Lilith) to eat an apple from the Tree of Knowledge, which she unfortunately also offered to Adam.
 She was thus doomed to suffer God’s punishment and Adam’s dominion for her disobedience.